10 Traditional Korean Foods to Savour in South Korea

 8. Hobakjuk

 This Korean porridge dish is made from pumpkin and rice cake balls made from glutinous rice.
-Hobakjuk is sweet and full of nourishments and like chicken soup, it is often served to people recovering from sickness.
-The preparation of hobakjuk is simple and some people will add red or black beans to the savoury broth.
+Hobakjuk is sweet and full of nourishment and like chicken soup, it is often served to people recovering from sickness.
+The preparation of hobakjuk is simple and some people will add red or black beans to the savory broth.

-- Tip: Hobakjuk is a favourite Korean dish for breakfast whether served hot or cold.
+• Tip: Hobakjuk is a favorite Korean dish for breakfast whether served hot or cold.
 Like other soups a spoon is used because Koreans believe that it’s impolite to put a bowl to your mouth.

 9. Hotteok

-Hotteok is a pancake type Korean food which is also a popular street food in Seoul.
+Hotteok is a pancake-type Korean food that is also a popular street food in Seoul.
 Street vendors love making this dish because of the variety of fillings one can use.
-Hotteok is prepared with the same ingredients that you would find in a traditional pancake such as flour, sugar, yeast, milk and flavoured with cinnamon as well as peanuts.
-Believed to have originated in China, hottoek in Korea are vastly different from the meat filled Chinese variety with most Koreans preferring their hotteok to be on the sweet side.
+Hotteok is prepared with the same ingredients that you would find in a traditional pancake such as flour, sugar, yeast, and milk and flavored with cinnamon as well as peanuts.
+Believed to have originated in China, hottoek in Korea is vastly different from the meat-filled Chinese variety with most Koreans preferring their hotteok to be on the sweet side.

 10. Seolleongtang